 - Safety considerations

 The reality of maintenance is that a lot of jobs we do are repeated multiple times over the years and some facilities “replan” the event every time.
 As a result, this leads to a lot of mistakes and wasted execution time.

 Because the elements which need to be included in a job plan should be useful to the Technician, it becomes necessary to use some standard job plan templates.
 This will insure nothing is left out and it is written so the Technicians can perform the task correctly.

 An added benefit is that Technicians begin to see the job plans as being more consistent and “recognize” the work as being more professional.

 Need help developing a standardized plan template?
 Watch this On-Demand Webinar on this topic.

 Options to consider

 Are you 100% satisfied with your Maintenance Planning and Scheduling efforts?

 If your organization is not reaching your expectations with your planning, scheduling, and coordination efforts, it’s time for Coaching and Mentoring.
-Whether you choose to bring Our Coach Onsite or Virtually, we will work step-by-step with your organization to drive significant improvement.
+Whether you choose to bring Our Coach Onsite, we will work step-by-step with your organization to drive significant improvement.
 Contact us today to learn more.